arcus/education_modules/EHR_data/EHR_data.md

 Learn more about informative presence bias in electronic health records, including how to measure and correct for it, by reading [this recent article](https://academic.oup.com/jamia/article/29/7/1191/6570639).

 </div>

+Note that some times you will see the recommendation to enter a patient's total number of visits as a proxy for their overall health in an attempt to correct for informative presence bias.
+This may be effective in some situations, but there are a number of serious drawbacks to that approach as well.
+See discussion of this technique [in this article](https://pubmed.ncbi.nlm.nih.gov/27852603/), as well as in the article linked in the box above.

 ## Text data